4 min read

 Where can I get more help?

-It might seem like there is a lot to understand about university entry requirements but don’t worry, there is also a lot of help available, too.
+It might seem like there's a lot to understand about university entry requirements but don’t worry, there's also a lot of help available, too.